hapijs/hapi/docs/Reference.md

                 - `schema` - the validation schema as described in the [Joi](http://github.com/spumko/joi) module.
                 - `sample` - the percent of responses validated (0 - 100).
 Set to `0` to disable all validation.
 Defaults to `100` (all responses).
                 - `failAction` - defines what to do when a response fails validation.
 Options are:
-                    - `'error'` - return an Internal Server Error (500) error response.
+                    - `error` - return an Internal Server Error (500) error response.
 This is the default value.
-                    - `'log'` - log the error but send the response.
+                    - `log` - log the error but send the response.
 <p></p>
     - `payload` - determines how the request payload is processed.
 Defaults to `'parse'` if `validate.payload` is set or when `method` is
       `'POST'` or `'PUT'`, otherwise `'stream'`.
 Payload processing is configured using the server [`payload`](#server.config.payload) configuration.